Help Build a Sustainable RWTHCopyright: © Martin Braun

 - Create a carpool group.
 Or use Park and Ride.

-Further information is available on the mobile at RWTH page.
+Further information is available on the Visiting RWTH and Getting Around page.

 - For medium distances, consider an e-bike instead of your car.